mddunlap924/HuggingFace-NLP-NBME/README.md

 ![](https://github.com/mddunlap924/HuggingFace-NLP-NBME/blob/main/imgs/annotated_text.png)

-In the below example  the spaCy "en_core_web_sm" english pipeline is used to perform a NER task.
+In the below example  the spaCy [en_core_web_sm](https://spacy.io/models/en) english pipeline is used to perform a NER task.
 This pretrained pipeline consists of tok2vec, tagger, parser, ner, etc. In the below image named entities are assigned such as date, organization, cardinal, etc. Please note this pretrained model is not optimized to find the character spans for the labeled features and is simply a NER visualization example.

 ![](https://github.com/mddunlap924/HuggingFace-NLP-NBME/blob/main/imgs/visualize_ner.png)

 ## Custom Training and Fine-Tuning a Transformer Model

-The "train.py" script can be used as a generic workflow for building and tuning customized NER models using the HuggingFace API.
+The [training.py](https://github.com/mddunlap924/HuggingFace-NLP-NBME/blob/main/training.py) script can be used as a generic workflow for building and tuning customized NER models using the HuggingFace API.
 A baseline [Microsoft deberta-large-v3](https://huggingface.co/microsoft/deberta-v3-large) model was fine-tuned on the labeled dataset by using a [PyTorch Lightning](https://www.pytorchlightning.ai/) (PL).
 The PL model for training can be [models.py](https://github.com/mddunlap924/HuggingFace-NLP-NBME/blob/main/nlp/models.py) and the snippet of code showing how to setup the model, forward function, and features are shown below.
 Other scripts are in the "nlp" folder to help with creating the datasets and dataloaders for efficient data intake and processing.

 ```python
 class BaseLineModel(pl.LightningModule):